Camilo Saldaña

-Camilo Ignacio Saldaña Inostroza (كاميلو سالدانيا; born 13 July 1999) is a footballer who plays as a left-back for Libyan club Al-Madina SC.
+Camilo Ignacio Saldaña Inostroza (كاميلو سالدانيا; born 13 July 1999) is a professional footballer who plays as a left-back for Jordanian Pro League club Al-Faisaly.
 Born in Chile, he plays for the Palestine national team.

 Club career

 Saldaña was with Colo-Colo until the under-13 team before joining the Palestino youth system.
 He made his senior debut with Palestino at the age of 17.
 Subsequently, he was loaned out to Santiago Morning, Rangers de Talca and Barnechea.

 In 2023, Saldaña signed with Unión San Felipe.

 In 2024, he moved abroad and joined Libyan club Al-Shomooa SC alongside his Palestinian-Chilean compatriot Jonathan Cantillana.

+On 1 September 2026, Saldaña signed with Jordanian Pro League club Al-Faisaly.

 International career

 Born in Chile, Saldaña is of Palestinian descent.
 In June 2018, he played in a friendly for the Chile U20s in a friendly 2–0 loss to the Uruguay U20s.
 He was called up to the Palestine national team for a set of friendlies in September 2023.
 He debuted for Palestine in a friendly 2–1 loss to Oman on 6 September 2023.